Cross-platform interchange: Guangzhou

-Guangzhou Metro offers three two way cross-platform interchanges by 2016, between Line 2 and Line 3 at Jiahewanggang station, between Line 8 and the Guangfo Line at Shayuan station, between Line 22 and 18 at Panyu Square station, between Line 14 and 21 at Zhenlong station, between Line 11 and 21 at Tianhe Park station and one between both branches of Line 3 at Tiyu Xilu station.
+Guangzhou Metro offers three two way cross-platform interchanges by 2016, between Line 2 and Line 3 at Jiahewanggang station, between Line 8 and the Guangfo Line at Shayuan station, between Line 22 and 18 at Panyu Square station, between Line 14 and 21 at Zhenlong station, between Line 11 and 21 at Tianhe Park station, one between both branches of Line 3 at Tiyu Xilu station and between Line 11 and 12 at Chisha Station.
 At Tiyu Xilu station the northern section of Line 3 terminates at the center track serving both island platforms connecting to the southern section of Line 3 stopping at the outer tracks.
 In 2016, a same-direction cross platform interchange started operating between the westbound Line 7 and northbound Line 2 trains at Guangzhou South Railway Station.
-Several cross platform interchanges are under construction across the network including Chisha station (Line 11 and 12), Guangzhou Baiyun Railway Station (Line 12 and 24) and Caihongqiao station (Line 13 and 11).
+Several cross platform interchanges are under construction.
+These include: Guangzhou Baiyun Railway Station (Line 12 and 24) and Caihongqiao station (Line 13 and 11).